 Aon does not accept any responsibility or liability to any party other than our client, Powys County Council, the Administering Authority of the Fund, in respect of this Statement.

-11. The report on the actuarial valuation as at 31 March 2019 is available on the Fund's website here
+9. The report on the actuarial valuation as at 31 March 2022 is available on the Fund's website at the following address: Powys CC Pension Fund - 2022 Actuarial Valuation Report

 Aon Solutions UK Limited